-Revenue growth is the largest driver of shareholder value creation, yet most private equity firms rely on asset structure and cost reduction to add value.
+Revenue growth is the largest driver of shareholder value creation, yet most PE firms rely on asset structure and cost reduction to add value.
 That doesn’t have to be the case.
-With a wide set of top-line initiatives at their disposal, private equity firms can unlock large benefits and realize the portfolio company’s full operational value.
+With a wide set of top-line initiatives at their disposal, PE firms can unlock large benefits and realize the asset’s full operational value.

 TAKING A WIDER VIEW

-With average time to exit getting to 6 to 7 years, private equity firms can easily get beyond the usual quick hits of pricing and sales effectiveness.
-Top private equity firms use top-line growth initiatives that are increasingly critical to creating operational value and that public corporations have been using for years.
+With average time to exit getting to 6 to 7 years, PE firms can easily get beyond the usual quick hits of pricing and sales effectiveness.
+Top PE firms use shareholder-value growth initiatives that are increasingly critical to creating operational value and that public corporations have been using for years.
 These include the following:

 Fielding a wider set of top-line growth initiatives enables PE companies to realize the asset’s full potential, and unlocks many important benefits, including:

-Successful private equity companies usually take advantage of strategic initiatives and tactical initiatives, as these go a long way to increasing the odds of creating value.
-As a result, private equity firms are able to sell portfolio companies at a premium and drive superior returns on investment.
+Successful private equity companies usually take advantage of these initiatives, as they go a long way to increasing the odds of creating value, selling companies at a premium and driving superior returns on investment.

 To learn more about our practice, go to M&A and PE Consulting, or contact us directly.